Haabiy/EMRRunner/README.md

    API_KEY_VALUE=<your_api_key>
    ```

-   **Note:** It is recommended to export these keys in the terminal explicitly before running the application to ensure they are available in your environment.
+   <span style='color:#7493c4'> ⦿ Note: It is recommended to export these keys in the terminal explicitly before running the application to ensure they are available in your environment.</span>

 ## Configuration